 Think about the National Rental Affordability Scheme

 Buying a property that’s attached to this government scheme could allow you to claim financial incentives.
-There's very few NRAS properties left in Perth, so you'll have to go on a hunt to find one, but it's certainly worth looking into.

 Get your current home valued